Butternut Squash Macaroni and Cheese

 Butternut Squash Mac and Cheese

-Butternut Squash Macaroni and Cheese is a healthier spin on classic comfort food!
-A kid-friendly, gluten free pasta recipe with added veggie power.
+This Butternut Squash Mac and Cheese has all the creamy flavors of classic macaroni and cheese, wrapped up in a kid-friendly, gluten free pasta recipe with added veggie power.

 Prep: 20 minutes